How to Keep Your Stunt Scooter Clean, Smooth and Safe to Use

 Play in the steering wheel?
 Here's how to fix it

-In a Threaded system
+Threaded system

-With a HIC or IHC system
+HIC / IHC system

 Extra tips for long-lasting driving pleasure